Wondering whether you need to report taxes on your Ledger wallet?

 While there’s no need to report taxes simply for holding cryptocurrency, other types of cryptocurrency transactions are subject to ordinary income and capital gains tax.

 In this guide, we’ll break down everything you need to know about how your Ledger transactions are taxed.
-We’ll also share a step-by-step process that can help you report your taxes on Ledger and other wallets in minutes.
+We’ll also share a step-by-step process to help you generate a comprehensive crypto tax report in minutes — including all of your Ledger transactions!

 Ledger is a cryptocurrency hardware wallet manufacturer headquartered in Paris, France.
 The company was founded in 2014 to help users safely and securely store their cryptocurrency.